TeamNightclipse/The-Ritual-of-Chess/README.md

 * **Knight**: Your jump is replaced by a teleport.
 When you jump, you will instead teleport where you are looking.
 You can jump normally by sneaking.
 (Planned deal damage through the path to your destination)
 * **Rook**: Increased damage and reach.
 * **Queen**: Increased movement speed, attack speed, attack damage, reach, in addition to insane heal.
+* **King**: Huge explosion that deals massive damage.

+## Future plans
+* Some limits on some features like starting rituals (cancelling will always be free)
+* More spells outside sacrifices
+* Timer recipe
+* Some limits on some frenzy effects (knight especially comes to mind)
+* More awesome rendering